lyteword/chspurgeon-tod/volume-4/psalm-85.md

 **Verse 10.** The Pulpit, vol. 28, 1836, contains a sermon by R. W. Sibthorpe, in which the preacher,

-1\.Considers the harmony of the divine perfections in the redemption of a sinner.
+1\.
+Considers the harmony of the divine perfections in the redemption of a sinner.

-2\.The wisdom of the divine dealings in *the calling* and guidance of the believer; so that mercy, truth, etc., each becomes in turn conspicuous in our experience.
+2\.
+The wisdom of the divine dealings in *the calling* and guidance of the believer; so that mercy, truth, etc., each becomes in turn conspicuous in our experience.

-3\.The completeness of the divine image *in the sanctified soul*, so that the perfected saint abounds in mercy and truth, is filled with peace, and is conformed to his righteous Lord.
+3\.
+The completeness of the divine image *in the sanctified soul*, so that the perfected saint abounds in mercy and truth, is filled with peace, and is conformed to his righteous Lord.

 **Verse 12.**

-1\.All spiritual good is from God: *The Lord will give*, etc.
+1\.
+All spiritual good is from God: *The Lord will give*, etc.

 (a) Is repentance a good thing?
 The Lord will give repentance.